stevehodges/attribute_stats/README.md

 ---

 #### rake attribute-stats:migration
-Generates a sample migration syntax to remove all unused attributes.
-(This is just output, not saved to disk.
-See the TODO below.)
+Generates a migration file to remove all unused attributes.

 **Argument Options:**
 1. consider_defaults_unused: true or false (default: false).
 This option considers attributes set to the databse default value to be unused.

-*TODO: actually save that generated file to the db/migrate path of the host Rails app.*

 ## Caveats